 [Behind the viral portraits that have mobilized the Black Lives Matter movement online]

 If Berry wants to be an ally, she should be directly involved in projects written and produced by trans creators.
-She should have conversations with actual trans people to try to understand our diverse experiences, if she really is so keen to “experience that world.”
-Trans people are not costumes or research projects that give you an express ticket to awards season; we are real people with feelings.
+She should have conversations with actual trans people to try to understand their diverse experiences, if she really is so keen to “experience that world.”
+Trans people are not costumes or research projects that give you an express ticket to awards season; they are real people with feelings.

 More importantly, Halle Berry does not need to be coddled.
 She is a grown woman who should know that her words and actions (given a huge platform) have consequences, whether she meant it that way or not.
 To see people — especially those not targeted by her comments — explain their fatigue of celebrity criticism and whine about “PC Police” is unsettling.